 The ISSUE is that there are limited on-campus uses of renewable energy sources.
-Energy independence from the use of cleaner and more modern renewable sources is the wave of the future and the possible cornerstone of future economic development both statewide and at the national level.
+Energy independence through the use of cleaner and more modern renewable sources is necessary to reduce the use of fossil fuels and may be a cornerstone of future economic development both statewide and at the national level.